Form 1098-T: 2016 revision

 In March 2015, a report released by the Treasury Inspector General for Tax Administration revealed that taxpayers were erroneously claiming over five billion dollars in education credits.
 Over half of the claimed money came from taxpayers for whom no Form 1098-T was filed; the rest of the claims came from students who attended less than half-time, students from ineligible institutions, and students who claimed the American Opportunity Tax Credit for longer than four years.

 In light of the lost tax revenue, the IRS requires, starting in 2016, that institutions must provide a 1098-T for all eligible students, with an effort required to obtain accurate TINs and the 1098-T is required for taxpayers to claim an education credit.
 New rules were put into place to help institutions verify that they had valid TINs.
 A new form was released for the 2016 tax year (shown above) with a new checkbox in the Student's Identification Number box to indicate that the educational institution has made an appropriate effort in obtaining the student's TIN.

-Starting in 2016 institutions can no longer rely on payments billed (recorded in Box 2) and can only report payments received (recorded in Box 1), But due to the change being implemented so late in the fiscal year, any penalties for using Box 2 has been lifted.
+Starting in 2016, institutions can no longer rely on payments billed (recorded in Box 2) and can only report payments received (recorded in Box 1), but, due to the change being implemented so late in the fiscal year, any penalties for using Box 2 have been lifted.